 - If the tag says self-pollinating, you can just buy one.

 - Most fruit trees, except the Nanking cherry, require full sun.
 Full sun means at least 6 (but preferably more) hours of direct sun a day.

 - Baby your fruit tree for the first few years after planting.
 Fertilize and water thoroughly.
 Your tree should come with care instructions.
 If not, find me on Facebook or Instagram and ask me there!

 - Finally, don’t expect to get fruit the first year.
-Depending on the size of tree you bought, you might be waiting 3-6 years for your first harvest.
+Depending on the size of the tree you bought, you might be waiting 3-6 years for your first harvest.

 A short disclaimer: The varieties pictured may not be the varieties mentioned.
 I used my own photos where possible but also had to rely a lot on stock photography for this post.
 I tried to pick pictures that looked most like the varieties mentioned.

 Yes, you can grow apples the size of the ones in the grocery store on the prairies.
 Honeycrisp is excellent for storage, Norkent and Odessey are good for fresh eating, and Serious is especially good for baking.
 Prairie Magic and Goodland are better varieties for those short on space.